ESCOMP/CISM-wrapper/doc/source/acknowledgements.rst

 The National Center for Atmospheric Research is sponsored by the National Science Foundation.

-Since 2017, primary support for CISM and other land-ice development at NCAR has been provided by NSF.
+Since 2017, primary support for CISM and other land-ice development at NCAR has been provided by the National Science Foundation under Cooperative Agreement #0856145.

 Many DOE and NSF program managers, including Anjuli Bamzai, Lali Chatterjee, Lisa Clough, Jay Fein, Renu Joseph, Dorothy Koch, Randall